 DON’T BE AFRAID TO TURN DOWN PROJECTS

 In short, it’s about weighing your pride and passion as a designer against the money you stand to make.
-Everyone has different standards, and you know yourself best.
+Everyone has different standards and you know yourself best.
 At the same time, don’t overwork yourself by taking on too many projects.

 One of the biggest mistakes you can make as a freelancer is being passive.
 Clients won’t come your way if you don’t actively promote your services.
-In fact, the more active you are in seeking the clients you want to work with, the less you will have to deal with bottom-feeders who only want to save a few bucks.
+In fact, the more active you are in marketing and seeking the clients you want to work with, the less you will have to deal with bottom-feeders who only want to save a few bucks.

 As the saying goes, the early bird catches the worm.
 Do your research on the many marketing techniques out there and start promoting your services as soon as you can.
 From there, find out what works and what doesn’t, then alter your strategy accordingly.
 The marketing landscape is always changing, so don’t stop learning and experimenting with new techniques.

 In reality, overcoming uncertainty as a freelancer requires a lot of discipline, determination and dedication.
 However, if you keep pushing forward and aren’t afraid to put in the work, then success will surely follow.